 How do I apply?

-If you cannot bring the form to us in person, then you can complete the departmental form online.
+You can complete the departmental form online.
 We will then complete and submit the "Declaration/Change of Academic Program" form to the Registrar's Office for you.

 When should I apply?

 We accept applications any time, but...